-Internationally known as the muse and longtime home of poet and songwriter Leonard Cohen, Hydra is imbued with a spirit of creativity and beauty that can be felt just by exploring the breathtaking island.
+Internationally known as the muse and longtime home of poet and songwriter Leonard Cohen, Hydra is imbued with a spirit of creativity and beauty that is felt just by exploring the breathtaking island.

-There are no cars in the stunning island of Hydra
+There are no cars on the stunning island of Hydra

-In a unique twist, Hydra is also completely free of cars, motorcycles — and even bicycles — so visitors get around by simply walking, riding the many donkeys of the island, or taking water taxis to reach far-away beaches.
+In a unique twist, Hydra is also completely free of cars, motorcycles, and even bicycles, so visitors get around simply by walking, riding donkeys, or taking water taxis to far-away beaches.

 Wandering through Hydra’s lovely main town, visitors encounter stunning neoclassical homes, fascinating museums, and picturesque scenes of idyllic life on a Greek island.